kamataryo/jqf/docs/api.md

 ```

 - `command` should be executable and its output should be valid JSON string
-- `<JavaScript function>` should be valid JavaScript function, which takes an object parsed from the given JSON string via stdin, processes and returns its result
+- `<JavaScript function>` should be valid JavaScript function, which takes an object parsed from the given JSON string via stdin, processes and returns its result to stdout
 - Result will be a stringified JSON, i.e. `{"key": "value"}`, `[1,2,3]`, `true`, `0` or `"string"`
 - You can pass some `[options]`: